AlexRogalskiy/java-patterns/docs/contributing/info.md

 ### *Improve Issues*

 Some issues are created with missing information, not reproducible, or plain invalid.
-You can help to make it easier for maintainer to understand and resolve them faster. since handling issues takes a lot of time that could rather spend on writing code.
+You can help to make it easier for maintainer to understand and resolve them faster.
+Since handling issues takes a lot of time that could rather spend on writing code.

 ### *Give Feedback On Issues and Pull Requests*